 As it is caused by diabetic retinopathy, the initial treatment is much the same (blood sugar control, medication, and lifestyle changes such as stopping smoking).
 However, once the condition has progressed, two types of surgical intervention will generally be used:

 - Laser Photo-Coagulation Therapy – small burns are made on leaking blood vessels to reduce the amount of fluid affecting vision.
 This usually takes several laser sessions but can reduce vision loss by up to 50%.

 - Injection Therapy – medication is injected directly into the eye area to prevent further vision deterioration.
 Injections must be scheduled on a regular basis for the treatment to be beneficial.
 Again, studies show that this is effective in reducing vision loss.

-While cataracts affect many people as they get older, diabetics have a much higher risk of developing them.
-Research shows that a person with diabetes is 2 to 5 times more likely to suffer from cataracts than those without the illness.
+While this condition (click here to find out more) affects many people as they get older, diabetics have a much higher risk of developing them.
+Research shows that a person with diabetes is 2 to 5 times more likely to suffer from this condition than those without the illness.

-Diabetes causes a large amount of oxidative stress in the human body, and this has been directly linked to the formation of cataracts.
-It is because of this damage that cataracts are likely to develop at a younger age than in the general population.
+Diabetes causes a large amount of oxidative stress in the human body, and this has been directly linked to the formation of this condition.
+It is because of this damage that the disease is likely to develop at a younger age than in the general population.